johnchaffee/crm-randomuser/README.md

-# twilio-flex-crm
+# crm-randomuser

-Sample CRM that runs in browser and can be embedded in Flex container.
+Sample CRM that runs in browser and uses randomuser.me as db.
+Can be embedded in Flex CRMcontainer.